junghau/fc-tetris/README.md

 # fc-tetris
 Arduino Tetris

+If the box is ticked, it means it is currently being worked on.
 # To do
 - [ ] Introduce gameState matrix
 - [ ] Add collision testing function